donkirkby/chess-kit/docs/new_rules.md

 When you capture a piece, your piece keeps any checkers that the captured piece was stacked on.
 Capturing a boosted piece leaves you hobbled, but capturing a hobbled piece leaves you boosted!
-Don't forget that opposite colour checkers immediately get returned to their owners.
+Don't forget that opposite colour checkers immediately cancel each other and get returned to their owners.

 Besides neutralizing a hobble checker by adding one of your own, there is another way to remove it: get it to the back rank of the board.
 If you do, just